 834 Inman Village Parkway, Suite 220

-I partner with teens and adults to provide private, specialized, and personalized cognitive behavioral therapy (CBT) infused with mindfulness training and a warm collaborative style for:
+I partner with adult and teen clients to provide private, specialized, & personalized cognitive behavioral therapy (CBT) infused with mindfulness training and a warm collaborative guiding style for:

-Although I am a specialist in the areas above, I also have the deep experience and understanding needed to help clients with other challenges like depression, drinking/drug use, binge eating, chronic pain, managing chronic medical or health issues, healing from past trauma, relationship difficulties, career concerns, as well as special concerns affecting many achievement-oriented students, executives, professionals, and entrepreneurs.
+I also have the experience and understanding needed to help clients with other challenges like depression, drinking/drug use, binge eating, chronic pain, managing chronic medical or health issues, trauma, relationship difficulties, and career concerns.

 I especially enjoy working with achievement-oriented students, executives, professionals, physicians, creative types, and entrepreneurs.

 CBT is referred to as “evidence-based” because researchers find it to be effective for many people.